Share via

 Understanding the Basics

-Choosing between pilates vs barre is a great first step, but truly transforming your body and achieving your fitness goals requires consistent effort and dedicated support.
+Choosing between pilates and barre is a great first step, but truly transforming your body and achieving your fitness goals requires consistent effort and dedicated support.
 You can choose online pilates trainer via Mywowfit, 1-on-1 virtual workouts connect you with online personal trainers via Zoom who are passionate about helping you reach your potential.
 We will also help you build long term habits that will stick, and they will be there to support you every step of the way.
-With Mywowfit you develop a routine that combines the perfect balance of both methods, or focus on one, depending on your needs.
-This approach is to guide you towards long term results, rather than offering a quick fix.
+With Mywowfit you develop a routine that combines the perfect balance of both methods or focuses on one, depending on your needs.

 What is Barre?